Types of Eagles - Different Eagle Species with Photos

 Steller's sea eagle (Haliaeetus pelagicus)

+This large eagle species is endemic to Northeast Asia where it forages and lives near the coasts.
+They measure a meter in length and have a wingspan of 2.5 meters.
+This type of eagle species is considered, alongside the harpy, to be one of the largest and most powerful specimens.
 There is no doubt that its most notable feature is a powerful yellow colored beak and legs of the same color.
 They use both adroitly for fishing as it is a marine species.
-Its plumage is dark brown with white details on the forehead, wings and thighs.
-This is a species that is considered vulnerable due to overfishing which both limits its food source as well as pollutes the water.
+Its plumage is dark brown with white details on the forehead, wings, and thighs.
+This is a species that is considered vulnerable due to overfishing, which both limits its food source and pollutes the water.
+Efforts to protect Steller's sea eagle involve regulating fishing practices to ensure the sustainability of their food sources and reducing pollution in their habitats.

 Crowned eagle (Stephanoaetus coronatus)